Stochastic Compositional Optimization with Compositional Constraints: Introduction

-\textbf{Expected value constrained optimization.} Studies of constrained optimization are divided into two streams.
-On the one hand, constraints can be considered as penalty terms to the targeted optimization problem to avoid costly projections.
-Various penalization approaches have been studied extensively \cite{bertsekas1997nonlinear}.
-Often, these approaches require solving subproblems, which may be computationally expensive and weakens their applicability.
-On the other hand, tremendous amount of efforts have been made to handle constrained optimization problems directly.
-To tackle deterministic constraints, Nemirovski~et~al. \cite{nemirovski2009robust} proposed a class of gradient-type methods to solve problems with functional constraints.
-The level-set method, also known as the bundle method, was studied by~\cite{lemarechal1995new,lin2020data}.
-In the scenario where the first-order information is absent, Lan~et~al. \cite{lan2021conditional} developed a class of Frank-Wolfe based algorithms for solving deterministic optimization problems with complicated deterministic constraints.
-Recently, there has been a growing focus on solving problems with stochastic constraints.
-Lan and Zhou~\cite{lan2020algorithms} first proposed a cooperative stochastic approximation (CSA) algorithm that updates the solution based on the estimated feasibility of stochastic constraints.
-Subsequently, Boob~et~al.~\cite{boob2022stochastic} considered the smooth scenario and proposed a primal-dual based constraint extrapolation (ConEx) method that iteratively updates the primal and dual solutions by using accelerated SGD.
-ConEx generates a sequence that converges to the optimal solution at the rate of $\cO(\frac{1}{\sqrt{N}})$ and establishes the benchmark for expected value constrained optimization.
-Expected value constrained problem with minimax objectives was studied by~\cite{yang2022data}, and Yu~et~al.~\cite{yu2017online} investigated the online scenario where an arbitrary objective function arrives at each online round.
-More detailed reviews in constrained optimization can be found in~\cite{boob2022stochastic}.
-We remark that all above mentioned works focus on the single-level stochastic objective and constraints but cannot handle the compositional setting.
+\paragraph{Expected value constrained optimization.} Studies of constrained optimization can be broadly divided into two streams.
+On one hand, constraints are often treated as penalty terms within the targeted optimization problem to avoid costly projections.
+Various penalization approaches have been extensively studied \citep{bertsekas1997nonlinear}.
+However, these approaches often require solving subproblems, which can be computationally expensive and thus limit their applicability.
+On the other hand, significant efforts have been made to handle constrained optimization problems directly.
+For deterministic constraints, \cite{nemirovski2009robust} proposed a class of gradient-type methods for solving problems with functional constraints.
+The level-set method, also known as the bundle method, has been explored by \cite{lemarechal1995new} and \cite{lin2020data}.
+In scenarios where first-order information is unavailable, \cite{lan2021conditional} developed a class of Frank-Wolfe-based algorithms for solving deterministic optimization problems with complex constraints.
+Recently, there has been growing interest in addressing problems with stochastic constraints. \cite{lan2020algorithms} developed the cooperative stochastic approximation (CSA) algorithm, which updates the solution based on the estimated feasibility of stochastic constraints.
+Following this, \cite{boob2023stochastic} focused on the smooth scenario and proposed the constraint extrapolation (ConEx) method, a primal-dual algorithm that iteratively updates the primal and dual solutions using accelerated SGD.
+ConEx achieves a convergence rate of $\cO(\frac{1}{\sqrt{N}})$ and sets the benchmark for expected value constrained optimization. \cite{yang2024data} studied expected value constrained problems with minimax objectives, while \cite{yu2017online} investigated the online scenario where an arbitrary objective function is introduced at each online round.
+For more detailed reviews on constrained optimization, see \cite{boob2023stochastic}.
+It is important to note that all of the aforementioned works focus on single-level stochastic objectives and constraints, and do not address the compositional setting.